 Editorial credit: DFree / Shutterstock.com

 One of my favorite musical groups is the French DJ duo Daft Punk.
 One of the quirks of Daft Punk is that they pretend to be robots and perform all their shows in awesome robot costumes.
 In 2013 they released their album Random Access Memories, or RAM, to play on the robotic theme.
 However, they failed to specify exactly which kind of RAM.
 You and I know that in the world of embedded systems the type of memory you use is quite important.
 SRAM specifically has some advantages over Flash memory and especially DRAM, particularly when it comes to energy usage.
-There are now several different varieties of SRAM that you can use for your embedded application.
-Deep sleep enabled SRAM can give you both speed and energy savings when used correctly.
+There are now several different varieties of SRAM in embedded system that you can use.
+Deep sleep-enabled SRAM can give you both speed and energy savings when used correctly.

 It can be hard to choose a favorite band or artist.
 There are hundreds of thousands to choose from in so many different genres.
 When it comes to choosing memory for your embedded system things are a bit more simple.
 Let’s quickly compare SRAM, Flash memory, and DRAM so we can see exactly where SRAM can best be used in your system.